shaileshshindegit/notification-service/README.md

 * **Scalability & High Availability** : Achieved by running multiple instances of notification service
 * **Performance** : Achieved by processing notification asynchronously.
 * **Resiliency** : Not implemented in code for simplicity but using retry mechanism we can make service resilient & fault-tolerant.
+* **Data Storage** : Data loss possible.
+Data storage requirement not consider for simplicity.
+Refer alternate Kafka based solution if we need to store data for short duration (few days).

 <img alt="screenshot" height="350" src="architecture.png" width="590"/>